SalamOsman/SalamOsman/README.md

 - 👋 Hi, I’m @SalamOsman
-- 👀 I’m an enthusiast of Computaional Biology and Data Science.
+- 👀 I’m an enthusiast of Computaional Biology, Data Science, and Biostatistics.
 - 🌱 I’m currently interested in the integration of Artificial Intelligence with Health Sciences.

 <!---